2k1dmg/cta/README.md

 _ToDo: add other turkic alphabets_

 In the Tatar and Bashkir alphabets, the letter "Ää" was replaced by "Əə" because of the high frequency of this letter in these languages.
 In the Azerbaijani languages, the letters "Qq" and "Gg" are reversed.
-Maybe replace the letter "Qq" with "Ĝĝ".
-Or with "Gg" and "Ĝĝ" is written only with hard vowels.
+The letters "Qq" replaced with "Gg" and "Ĝĝ". "Ĝĝ" is written only with hard vowels.
 Kazakh alphabet based on "Qazaq Grammar" with "Şş" instead of "Cc".
 Kyrgyz alphabet [based on](https://www.qyrgyz.com/post/kakoy-budet-kyrgyzskaya-latinitsa)".